 Ivan Diamond, MD, PhD

-Teon Therapeutics Appoints Biotech Veteran Louis Lange as Independent Board Member
+Teon Therapeutics Appoints Glen Giovannetti as Independent Board Member

-Teon Therapeutics, a private biopharmaceutical company developing a focused portfolio of small molecules that modulate metabolic signaling pathways in the tumor microenvironment, today announced the appointed of Louis Lange, MD, PhD, to its board of directors.
-Dr. Lange is a renowned academic Chief of Cardiology and biotech veteran, having founded CV Therapeutics in 1992 and served as its Chairman, CEO and CSO.
+Teon Therapeutics, a private biopharmaceutical company developing a focused portfolio of small molecules that modulate metabolic signaling pathways in the tumor microenvironment, today announced the appointment of Glen Giovannetti, to its board of directors.
+Glen brings over 36 years of leadership success, industry expertise and board governance credentials following his retirement from EY (Ernst & Young) in December 2020.